Outback at Isa Art Program Funded by $5,000 Queensland Country Bank Community Grant

 Queensland Country Good for Good impact on our local communities

-This year, we had a record number of applicants, making it a tough decision for the selection committee.
-There were plenty of fantastic projects pitched to us from a variety of locations across Queensland, each unique in its own way.
+2024 saw a record number of applicants and a large amount of requested funding, making it a tough decision for the selection committee.
+There were plenty of fantastic projects pitched to us from over 40 locations across Queensland, each unique in its own way.

 The committee carefully considered how each applicant's proposed project would support their community to continue to grow and thrive, across each of our five pillars of sport and recreation, health, education, environment, and arts and culture.

-We're very pleased to assist these groups and can't wait to see their finished projects!
+We're very pleased to assist these groups and can't wait to continue supporting their projects and witnessing the impact they have on their communities!

 Cairns